umar456/bin2cpp/README.md

 BIN2CPP
 =======

-Converts files from a binary file to C++ headers.
+Converts files from a binary to C++ headers.
 It is similar to bin2c and xxd but adds support for namespaces.
 Created this to convert OpenCL kernels to C++ headers.

 Usage
 -----